MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingSNIAndImmortals/README.md

 Note that the trace for long messages from both producer and consumer do get mixed up in the output because the producer outputs after successfully posting the data, not before.
 Therefore, between the posting time and the flushing of the producer trace, the consumer has time to output some trace of its own on the shared output stream.

-# Advanced use cases

-The Use Case shown in this document only covers a specific configuration of the producer consumer problem.
-Some other important use cases might be considered such as :
-* allocating different processing priorities depending on the message queue
-* using priority queues where some items are to be processed faster than some others